cewoodaus/personal-website/content/event/quantised-mass-energy-effects-in-a-particle-detector/index.md

 ---
-title: Quantised mass-energy effects in a particle detector
+title: Quantized mass-energy effects in a particle detector
 abstract: >-
   The Unruh-DeWitt (UDW) detector is a simple but powerful model of a quantum particle interacting with an external environment, e.g. a field.
 The